SendGrid

 - Sending: The

-option is set correctly when sending emails.
-Our centralizedsendEmail
+reply_tooption is set correctly when sending emails.
+Our centralizedsendEmailfunction usually handles this by settingreply_toto thesupportEmaildefined in yourapp-config.ts.

 Checklist to Avoid Spam Folder (SendGrid)